frconor-ebook/meditations/_posts/2025-02-27-ash-wednesday.md

 and heart and soul---that "you are dust"---knows where we\'re coming from, knows where we\'re going.

-Often those material things, speak volumes to millions of other people.
+Often those material things speak volumes to millions of other people.
 Cardinal Dolan in New York has said how sometimes after the ceremony of the ashes, he stands on the steps of St. Patrick\'s Cathedral and offers ashes to any passersby.